Conducting Research and Evaluation in Broken Arrow Public Schools

 - Involves no expense to the district.

-- Will be conducted under the supervision of the Associate Superintendent of Instructional Services or designee.
+- Will be conducted under the supervision of the Deputy Superintendent of Instructional Services or designee.

 - In the case of a graduate student, the proposed research must be for a dissertation, thesis or final master’s research paper.
 Requests by undergraduate students or requests by graduate students to gather data for a single course will not be considered.